matloff/regtools/README.md

 The package includes various other graphical diagnostic functions.

-By the way, violation of the homoscedasticity assumption won't invalidate our estimates; they still will be *statistically consistent*.
+By the way, violation of the homoscedasticity assumption won't invalidate the estimates in our linear model.
+They still will be *statistically consistent*.
 But the standard errors we compute, and thus the statistical inference we perform, will be affected.
 This is correctible using the Eicker-White procedure, which for linear models is available in the **car** and **sandwich** packagers.
-Our package here also extends this to nonlinear parametric models, in our function <b>nlshc()</b> (the validity of this extension is shown in the book).
+Our package here also extends this to nonlinear parametric models, in our function
+<b>nlshc()</b> (the validity of this extension is shown in the book).

 ## EXAMPLE; OVA VS. AVA IN MULTICLASS PROBLEMS